Peripheral Device File Names

 Printer |

 Printer.
 PRO/5 keeps a line buffer internally for each printer.
 This allows forward and backward movement on a print line even though some printers cannot do this.
-The internal buffer may be bypassed through mnemonic control |
+The internal buffer may be bypassed through mnemonic control. |

 Graphics |

 A graphics device may be a raster display, printer, or pen plotter.
-Graphics devices come with their own set of mnemonics controlling the graphics output.
-Any device starting with a "D" will be considered a graphics device by PRO/5. |
+Graphics devices come with their own set of mnemonics controlling the graphics output. |

 Terminal and keyboard for input and output.
 Channel 0 is always opened to the standard input and output files for that program. |